HusamAbadi/Internship-PeterIvany/Task 3 - Mobile App/Daily Reports/Report #7 07Oct - 11Oct).md

         -Resolved the "Null check operator used on a null value" error by handling null data more gracefully.

 # Day 46 (11th October):

+    Task: Implement Status Indicator for Conferences and Days.

+    Description: Enhanced the ConferenceTile and DayTile components in the Flutter application to visually indicate the relevance of conferences and days based on their scheduled times.
+This feature helps users quickly identify whether a conference or day is upcoming, ongoing, or has already ended.

+    Details of Implementation:

+        -ConferenceTile:
+            --Added logic to change the color of the CircleAvatar based on the conference's current status:
+                ---Green: Indicates that the conference is currently ongoing (i.e., the current date and time falls within the conference's scheduled start and end times).
+                ---Orange: Indicates that the conference is upcoming (i.e., the current date and time is before the conference's start time).
+                ---Red: Indicates that the conference has ended (i.e., the current date and time is after the conference's end time).
+            --Implemented date and time formatting for better readability of the conference details.

+        -DayTile:
+            --Implemented similar functionality for the DayTile component to reflect the current status:
+                ---Green: Indicates that the day is currently ongoing (i.e., the current date and time falls within the day's scheduled start and end times).
+                ---Orange: Indicates that the day is upcoming (i.e., the current date and time is before the day's start time).
+                ---Red: Indicates that the day has ended (i.e., the current date and time is after the day's end time).
+            --Enhanced date and time formatting for clarity and improved user experience.